stonefl/stonefl.github.io/_drafts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 The following settings might need the roles of `Owner` or `Editor` from the Service Project:

-- Create authentication key file following the process described by [set up authentication](https://cloud.google.com/dataflow/docs/quickstarts/quickstart-java-maven#before-you-begin).
+- Create authentication key file following the process described in [set up authentication](https://cloud.google.com/dataflow/docs/quickstarts/quickstart-java-maven#before-you-begin).

 - Enbale the Cloud Dataflow, Compute Engine, and Cloud Storage APIs.
 After the Cloud Dataflow API is enbaled, the **Cloud Dataflow Service Account** with format of `service-<PROJECT_NUMBER>@dataflow-service-producer-prod.iam.gserviceaccount.com` should be created.
 Now you can contact the shared VPC admin to add the Dataflow service account to the shared VPC with the `Compute Network User` role.

 - In the **IAM & admin** page, make sure that

-   1) The **Cloud Dataflow Service Account** has the role of `Cloud Dataflow Service Agent`.
+   1) the **Cloud Dataflow Service Account** has the role of `Cloud Dataflow Service Agent`.
 Otherwise, you can run the following command to add it:
    ```
    gcloud projects add-iam-policy-binding [PROJECT-ID] \
   --member serviceAccount: service-[PROJECT-NUMBER]@dataflow-service-producer-prod.iam.gserviceaccount.com \
   --role roles/dataflow.serviceAgent

    ```
-   2) The **Compute Engine Service Agent** has roles of `Compute Network User` and `Compute Engine Service Agent`.
+   2) the **Compute Engine Service Agent** has roles of `Compute Network User` and `Compute Engine Service Agent`.
 Otherwise, use the following command to add them:
    ```
    gcloud projects add-iam-policy-binding [PROJECT-ID] \
   --member serviceAccount: service-[PROJECT-NUMBER]@ compute-system.iam.gserviceaccount.com \